 Ah, brunch.
 Truly, nothing brings to mind relaxation on a weekend morning more than the thought of a leisurely brunch with friends.
 If I’m ever on vacation on a Sunday, one question I always ask is “Where should we head for brunch in this town?”
-Even at home, and especially at Easter, one of my favorite things to do in the spring and summer is host a brunch.
+Even at home, and

 Today, Courtney Lake is back for his monthly contribution on the topic of how to stage a simple and stylish brunch for your friends and family.

 Please welcome Courtney on the subject of How To Brunch in Style!

 “Summer is the season of alfresco dining.
 Simple, easy and care free meals with friends and family at a leisurely pace are one of the season’s little perks.
 I can’t imagine a meal better suited for this type of entertaining than brunch - that wonderful combination of breakfast and lunch.
 Brunch is the perfect opportunity to break out of your formal entertaining rut!
 Here are a few quick and simple steps to creating an effortless brunch for six on a budget.